Blum/jquery-timeago/README.markdown

 fuzzy timestamps (e.g. "4 minutes ago" or "about 1 day ago") from ISO 8601 formatted dates and times embedded in your HTML (à la microformats).

+Improved to show the diff in seconds for short timediffs.

 ---

 **How You Can Help**